 The main steps of the data collection procedures are as follows:

-- The data collection function receives from a consumer a request to report standardised data from a UE or a group of UEs.
-The request includes an identifier (i.e. Event ID) to indicate a (list of) standardised data which will be used for training an UE-side ML model.
-The request may also include an area of interest and/or a time window where the required data must be collected by the UE.
+- The data collection function receives from a consumer a request for standardised data from a UE or a group of UEs.
+The request includes an identifier to indicate a (list of) standardised data which will be needed to be transferred by the UE to the UE-side server for training an UE-side ML model.
+The request may also include validity information of the requested data (i.e. an area of interest and/or a time window of the collected data by the UE).

+Editor’s Note: Whether the DCF functionality is supported in a New NF or existing NF is FFS.

 NOTE X: The standardised data needed to be collected and reported by the UE will be defined by RAN1.

+Editor’s Note: Whether the UE side server include in the request information on the data required to be collected by the UE is FFS.
+Coordination with RAN is needed.

-- The data collection function ensures that the UEs have provided user consent for reporting data.
+- The Data Collection Function ensures that the users of UEs have provided user consent for reporting data.

-- The data collection function prepares a configuration for the UEs to collect and report standardised data according to the identifier (i.e. Event ID) received by the consumer.
-The request may include assistance information indicating to the UE how to obtain measurements (.i.e. radio configuration between UE and RAN node, ).
+- The Data Collection Function prepares a configuration for the UEs totransfer standardised data according to the identifier received by the consumer.
+The request may include additional information to indicate to the UE how often to report data, size of the transfer of data etc.

-The data collection function sends the configuration via control plane (see clause 6.x.2) or user plane (see clause 6.x.3).
+The Data Collection Function sends the configuration via user plane).

-- The UE collects the relevant data and report data to the Data Collection Function via user plane.
+- The UE transfers the related standardised data to the Data Collection Function via user plane.
 In turn the Data Collection Function reports the data to the consumer.

-NOTE Y: The trigger for data collection is decided between the UE and RAN and will be described in RAN WGs.
+NOTE Y: The trigger for data collection and how the UE collects standardised data is FFS.